 The Corporate Governance of CRCC has built a comprehensive risk model in accordance with the components of COSO, therefore there are i) a controlled environment (rules and procedures), and ii) a risk assessment process.
 The risk assessment process involves a dynamic and interactive process to identify and analyze risks that impact the achievement of the entity's objectives, providing the basis for determining how risks should be managed, iii) risk control activities, iv) information and communication, and v) monitoring.
-As can be seen in the functions of the Committees that are part of the Corporate Governance of CRCC:
+Among the functions of the Committees that are part of the Corporate Governance of CRCC are: